nikitavoloboev/data/productivity/flow/Rules.md

 ## Focus
 - Be very aggressive in cutting any kind of distractions when working
 	- look at where I spend my time in Timing and cut those out with Focus and scripts

+## Airmail
+- Action on all emails and keep Inbox 0 at all times
+- Archive emails if I want them to be searchable later
+	- delete emails otherwise
+- Label all emails accordingly (if it is appropriate)